 Mapping Nebraska is a drawn, stitched and digitally imaged cartography of the state (physical, social, cultural, sociological) where I live.
-The components of this on-going project are:
+The components of this multi-year project include:

 The Locator Map.
 Using topographic software, I divided Nebraska into 95 sections, 33 miles square.
-This “Liz grid” doesn’t conform to any established geopolitical boundaries.
 For two years, I drew each section, to scale (1 inch= 2.75 mile), on twelve-inch squares of Tyvek—drawing every town, every city, every park, every railroad, every river and every creek I could see.
 I stitched these 95 sections together to form a fifteen-foot wide “Locator Map.”
 (Trapezoidal sections at the ends of the state reflect the curvature of the earth.)

 The Surveys.
-While I was drawing I began to travel, on state highways and gravel roads, to each of these 95 sections and to archive what I see and sense in “Surveys,” on-the-ground documentation using both a still camera and a dash-mounted FLIP video camera.
-I’ve traveled 5,000 miles and visited more than two-thirds of my 95 sections and I am assembling images into card decks and other collections.
+While I was drawing I began to travel, on state highways and gravel roads, to each of these 95 sections.
+I’ve traveled 9000 miles and archived what I saw and sensed in “Surveys,” on-the-ground documentation using both a still camera and a dash-mounted video camera.

 The tests I need to pass are prescribed by the spirits of place,who understand travel but not amnesia.

 A point of view and a special lighting are not distortions.
 They are conditions of vision, and spirit can see nothing not focused in some living eye.